Domestic Violence Clinic

 - Providing highly effective client representation;

-We pride ourselves on creating a warm and supportive community in the Domestic Violence Clinic.
+We pride ourselves on creating a warm and supportive community in the DVC.
 Faculty provide both the educational scaffolding and the practical feedback students need as they make the transition from law student to practicing attorney.
-The DVC faculty are also fully conscious of our broader mentoring role: we fully invest ourselves and our time in each of our students, we are dedicated to helping our students find their individual lawyering voice, and we are available to our students long past graduation and into their lawyering career.
-Our students are committed to each other as well; every semester, there’s a real sense of family in the Domestic Violence Clinic.
+We are also fully conscious of our broader mentoring role: we invest ourselves and our time in each of our students, we are dedicated to helping our students find their individual lawyering voice, and we are available to our students long past graduation and into their lawyering career.
+Our students are committed to each other as well; every semester, there’s a real sense of family in the DVC.